sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp-com-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP.com documentation</a> for more details.

+#### Postmark

+Postmark is a transactional email service with great deliverability and budget-friendly pricing.

+You can start out with their free trial option, which allows you to send up to 100 emails per month through their secure API.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-postmark-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Postmark documentation</a> for more details.

+#### SparkPost

+SparkPost is a transactional email provider, designed to provide high-speed, reliable, and secure email delivery.

+You can get started with the free test account that lets you send up to 500 emails per month.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sparkpost-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SparkPost documentation</a> for more details.

 #### Other SMTP

 With our Other SMTP mailer, you can configure any SMTP server to send your WordPress emails.
 You can use your own SMTP server, or any of the popular email providers: Gmail, Outlook, Yahoo, Zoho, Hotmail, ...